Insulin resistance is our nation's biggest public health problem and potentially will get much worse in our future.

-"When humans become insulin resistant, the glucose receptors of our liver and muscle cells get clogged.
-Insulin has a difficult time allowing glucose to get into the cell.
-Glucose stays in the blood stream and blood glucose levels increase and so does the blood insulin levels as the pancreas keeps pumping more and more insulin to try to keep blood sugar (glucose) levels under control."
+"When humans become insulin resistant, the glucose receptors of our liver and muscle cells get clogged," E.J.
+Greenwald of Specialty Health in Reno, Nevada, said.
+"Insulin has a difficult time allowing glucose to get into the cell.
+Glucose stays in the bloodstream, and blood glucose levels increase.
+So do the blood insulin levels as the pancreas keeps pumping more and more insulin to try to keep blood sugar (glucose) levels under control."

-"Paleo nutrition is very solid.
-The addition of an exercise and sleep program makes it just perfect for our nation's military and first responders.
-Insulin Resistance, Type 2 Diabetes, and the obesity epidemics that are plaguing our country CAN be reversed.
-With 30–35% of our first responders being insulin resistant, we have an incredible opportunity to make a huge paradigm shift.
+"Paleo nutrition is very solid," Greenwald said.
+"The addition of an exercise and sleep program makes it just perfect for our nation's military and first responders.
+Insulin resistance, Type 2 diabetes and the obesity epidemics that are plaguing our country can be reversed.
+With 30% to 35% of our first responders being insulin resistant, we have an incredible opportunity to make a huge paradigm shift.
 We can avoid so much human misery."

 Some suggested reading for diet ideas, recipes, and background on the problems with the typical modern American diet can be found in the following book:

-The Paleo Solution by Robb Wolf
+"The Paleo Solution" by Robb Wolf

 Also, the best training plans will not work if sleep and nutrition are neglected.
-Without adequate sleep there is not enough rest for muscle cell growth and repair.
-In fact, when you sleep, growth hormone is produced and protein synthesis in the muscles occurs if you eat foods with protein during the day.
+Without adequate sleep, there is not enough rest for muscle-cell growth and repair.
+When you sleep, growth hormone is produced and protein synthesis in the muscles occurs if you eat foods with protein during the day.